KieranCDouglas/kierancdouglas.github.io/index.md

 name: Kieran Douglas
 avatar: /Users/kieran/Downloads/IMG_5287.HEIC          # your headshot
 cta_primary_text: About
-cta_primary_url: /other-things/            # or /about/ if you make one
+cta_primary_url: /other-things/
 cta_secondary_text: Contact
 cta_secondary_url: /contact/
-about_blurb: I study applied econometrics and policy.
-Here you’ll find research projects, code, and teaching notes.
+about_blurb: I study development economics and public policy.
+This website contains research, projects, and other relevent information about me.
 ---

 <!-- You can also add extra custom markup here if you want -->